 Our workers’ compensation team includes aggressive trial lawyers who are trained to fight for the maximum compensation you deserve.
 You’ll work directly with one of our hardworking attorneys, not a junior paralegal or assistant.

 It’s important to us that people get personalized service when they need it most.
-That’s what we’re committed to and that’s what you can expect from Kelly & Associates.
+That’s what we’re committed to and that’s what you can expect from Michael Kelly.

 Our case reviews are free and come with no obligation.
 We also represent clients on a contingency fee basis.
 That means that we only get paid if we secure compensation for you.